 Revisiting the Classic Recipe

-Not surprisingly, as with most of the recipes of Italian origin, there are the die-hard traditionalists.
+Not surprisingly, as with most of the recipes of Italian origin, there are die-hard traditionalists.
 Tradition has it that the ingredients for this dish are: durum wheat semolina spaghetti or rigatoni, bacon (pancetta), pecorino romano cheese, eggs, salt, and pepper.

 There are also many other versions.
 There are those who, for example, replace the pecorino cheese with parmesan; those who replace the bacon with fish or vegetables- the possibilities are practically endless!
-For many of us, the kitchen is a place to experiment, to get creative, and try new takes on old favorites.
+For many of us, the kitchen is a place to experiment, get creative, and try new takes on old favorites.
 As long as we don’t veer too far away from the original that is.

 Whatever the truth may be about the birthplace of carbonara, doesn’t really matter.
 The important thing is that it has made its place at the table of the cuisine not just in Lazio but around the world!